quantopy-dev/quantopy/docs/source/user_guide/return_calculations.rst

 facilitate comparisons with other investments.
 The annualization process depends on the holding period of the investment and an implicit assumption about compounding.

+The method :meth:`~ReturnDataFrame.annualized` calculates the annualized rate of return, given the compounding period assumption.
+For monthly returns, we can calculate the annualized return with:

+.. ipython:: python

+   stock1_rs.annualized(period=qp.stats.period.MONTHLY)

+   stocks_rdf.annualized(period=qp.stats.period.MONTHLY)

+We can also compute annualized rate for different periods, like daily, weekly and yearly.

 .. _return_calculations.references:

 References